-- 1. Physical abuse, verbal abuse, threats, intimidation, harassment, coercion and/or other conduct which threatens or endangers the health or safety of any person, whether perceived or real. - Attempted or actual theft of and/or damage to property of the College, or property of a member of the College community, or other personal or public property. - Manufacture, possession, control, sale, transmission of or use of any controlled substance, alcohol, or other illicit drugs on the College's campuses. - 4.
-Possession of a weapon, firearm, explosive and/or facsimile weapons on the College's campuses.
-The only exception will be for military personnel who must carry a firearm as part of their commission at the Grandview facility or at any Kansas Military installation. - 5.
-Obstructing or restraining the lawful movement of another and thereby causing personal or campus disorder. - 6.
-Intentionally initiating or causing to be initiated any false report, warning, or threat of fire, explosion, or other emergency on College premises or at College-sponsored activities. - 7.
-Fraudulent use or forgery of any College seal or document, including the Student ID card. - 8.
-Unauthorized possession, duplication, or use of keys to any College premises, or unauthorized entry to or use of College premises. - 9.
-Intentionally impeding normal pedestrian or vehicular traffic on campus. - 10.
+- 1. Violation of federal, state and local laws that affect the student's suitability as a member of the college community. - 2.
+Physical abuse, verbal abuse, threats, intimidation, harassment, coercion and/or other conduct which threatens or endangers the health or safety of any person, whether perceived or real. - Attempted or actual theft of and/or damage to property of the College, or property of a member of the College community, or other personal or public property, including knowingly receiving or possessing stolen property. - Manufacture, possession, control, sale, transmission of or use of any controlled substance, alcohol, or other illicit drugs on the College's campuses. - Possession of a weapon, firearm, explosive and/or facsimile weapons on the College's campuses, including any weapon designed to fire any projectile (i.e. paintball guns, bb guns, air rifles, air pistols, pellet guns, etc.) as well as the associated paraphernalia.
+The only exceptions will be for military personnel who must carry a firearm as part of their commission, or for in-class use by instructors teaching or students enrolled in courses utilizing firearms.
+On the Grandview/Fort Riley or Fort Leavenworth campuses. - 6.
+Obstructing or restraining the lawful movement of another and thereby causing personal or campus disorder. - 7.
+Obstructing or disrupting a police response or the response of College Safety Personnel - 8.
+Intentionally initiating or causing to be initiated any false report, warning, or threat of fire, explosion, or other emergency on College premises or at College-sponsored activities. - 9.
+Fraudulent use or forgery of any College seal or document, including the Student ID card.

+- 10. Unauthorized possession, duplication, or use of keys to any College premises, or unauthorized entry to or use of College premises. - 11.
+Intentionally impeding normal pedestrian or vehicular traffic on campus. - 12.
 Violation of any other federal, state or local law on College premises or at College-sponsored activities.